ebi-ait/hca-ebi-wrangler-central/docs/tools/handy_snippets.md

 If you don't have `wget` installed on the machine where you want to download the files (it is on the EC2 already), you can find instructions how to install it with Homebrew for Mac [here](https://www.cyberciti.biz/faq/howto-install-wget-om-mac-os-x-mountain-lion-mavericks-snow-leopard/).

-To "install" `bamtofastq`, go to [10X’s website](https://support.10xgenomics.com/docs/bamtofastq) and click "Download bamtofastq 1.1.2" to download the executable file to your local machine.
+To "install" `bamtofastq`, go to [10X’s website](https://support.10xgenomics.com/docs/bamtofastq) and click "Download bamtofastq [VERSION_NUMBER]" to download the executable file to your local machine.
 There is no need to compile the tool.
-Simply move or copy the file to the machine where you want to use it (e.g. your home directory on the EC2), making sure to put it somewhere on your `$PATH` if you want to be able to call it from any folder.
+Simply move or copy the file to the machine where you want to use it (e.g. your home directory on the EC2) and run the command `chmod 700 bamtofastq-<VERSION_NUMBER>`, making sure to put it somewhere on your `$PATH` if you want to be able to call it from any folder.

 ### Usage